Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-7.md

-# USE CASE: 7 Produce a Report on top N populated capital cities in a region where N is provided by the user
+# USE CASE: 7 Produce a Report on the top N populated capital cities in a region where N is provided by the user

 ## CHARACTERISTIC INFORMATION